visual-layer/visuallayer/README.md

 [Let us know](https://forms.gle/8jxPkyzeKj82kPed8) if you have additional request to support a specific dataset.

-> **Note**: If you'd like to use our cloud tool on your own dataset and discover issues with it, [sign up](https://app.visual-layer.com/) to use our cloud platform for free.
+> **Note**: If you'd like to use our cloud tool and discover issues with your own dataset, [sign up](https://app.visual-layer.com/) to use our cloud platform for free.